 Teacher of the Year, University of Florida Warrington College of Business

-In addition to his work in higher education, Dr. Ray serves as a Colonel in the U.S. Army Reserve.
-During his military career he has been recognized many times for exemplary leadership.
-Dr. Ray is a recipient of the General Douglas MacArthur Leadership Award, one of the Army's most prestigious honors for company-grade officers.
+In addition to his work in higher education, Dr. Ray served 35 years in the U.S. Army (active, guard, and reserve) retiring as a Colonel.
+During his military career Dr. Ray was recognized many times for exemplary leadership.
+He is a recipient of the General Douglas MacArthur Leadership Award, one of the Army's most prestigious honors for company-grade officers.
 He is also a recipient of the Lowry Award, presented annually to the top company-grade officer in the Florida National Guard.
-In his current assignment, Dr. Ray serves as a Senior Ethics Specialist for the Department of Defense Standards of Conduct Office.
-Prior to that assignment he served as a Chaplain for the Office of the Joint Chiefs of Staff as well as the Executive Editor of the U.S. Army Chaplain Corps Journal.
+In his final assignment Dr. Ray served as a Faculty Instructor in Leadership and Ethics for the U.S. Army War College.
+Prior to that he served as a Senior Advisor for the Department of Defense Standards of Conduct Office.
+He’s also served as a Chaplain for the Office of the Joint Chiefs of Staff as well as the Executive Editor of the U.S. Army Chaplain Corps Journal.
 He also served as the Command Chaplain for the 377th Theater Sustainment Command, the largest command in the U.S. Army Reserve with over 35,000 soldiers.
 In that role, he directed the religious support of 100 chaplains.
-Dr. Ray has served three tours of active duty since 9/11.
+Dr. Ray served three tours of active duty after the 9/11 terrorists attacks.
 Locations where he’s deployed include Iraq, Afghanistan, Jordan, Kuwait, and Qatar.
-During his most recent deployment to Afghanistan, he earned a second Bronze Star Medal.
+During his most recent deployment to Afghanistan, Dr. Ray earned a second Bronze Star Medal.

-Dr. Ray and his wife Shannon have been married twenty-seven years.
-They have two children, Ashley an Air Force ROTC scholarship cadet at the University of Florida and David who is enrolled in the 3/2 MBA program at Rollins College.
+Dr. Ray and his wife Shannon have been married twenty-eight years.
+They have two children, a daughter Ashley who is a senior Air Force ROTC scholarship Cadet at the University of Florida and a son David who is a sophomore in the “3/2” combined-degree MBA program at Rollins College.